Street-based sex work is now a legal activity in Victoria.

 Council works in collaboration with local police and community services providers to manage the impact of street-based sex work on our local community.
-There are also a number of agencies within Stonnington and neighbouring municipalities who offer support to sex workers and reduce the harm associated with street-based sex work.
+There are also a number of agencies within Stonnington and neighbouring municipalities that offer support to sex workers and reduce the harm associated with street-based sex work.

-Rhed provides a range of services and programs that support people who have worked in any area of the sex industry.
-Services include health, legal and peer support programs and the Rhed Pathways program helps clients with things many people take for granted such as doctor’s appointments and finding a safe place to sleep.
+RhED provides a range of services and programs that support people who have worked in any area of the sex industry.
+Services include health, legal and peer support programs and the RhED Pathways program helps clients with things many people take for granted such as doctor’s appointments and finding a safe place to sleep.

 St Kilda Gatehouse

-St Kilda Gatehouse is a not-for-profit organisation which provides spaces of belonging and safety for young women and girls involved in street-based sex work or who are affected by sexual exploitation - many of whom are tackling complex issues such as addiction, homelessness, mental illness, poverty, domestic violence, abuse and social isolation.
+St Kilda Gatehouse is a not-for-profit organisation that provides spaces of belonging and safety for young women and girls involved in street-based sex work or who are affected by sexual exploitation - many of whom are tackling complex issues such as addiction, homelessness, mental illness, poverty, domestic violence, abuse and social isolation.